petitparser/dart-petitparser/README.md

 Furthermore, there are various open source projects using PetitParser:

 - [dart-xml](https://github.com/renggli/dart-xml) is a lightweight library for parsing, traversing, and querying XML documents.
-- [Haml.dart](https://github.com/kevmoo/haml.dart) is an implementation of Haml in Dart.
 - [RythmDart](https://github.com/freewind/RythmDart) is a rich featured, high performance template engine.
 - [SharkDart](https://github.com/freewind/SharkDart) is a small template engine.